Updated: Sep 15

-Social transformations occur when 'survivors' tell about their experiences and take other actions that enlighten others, obtain justice, and prevent recurrences of similar events.
+Social transformations occur when 'survivors' share their experiences and take actions that enlighten others, obtain justice, and prevent recurrences of similar events.

 What is abuse?

 Abuse starts in childhood and is difficult to understand because children trust adults; it's the only world they know, and they lack the tools to comprehend what's happening to them.
 As children grow up and become adults themselves, many find themselves trapped in unhealthy relationships without often understanding why.

 I came to understand abuse in my adult years.
 In 2015, I fell in love with Laszlo.
 Over time, our relationship became increasingly violent.
 But this time, it's different.
 For the first time, I can observe my relationship.
 I listen to my inner world, observe my thoughts, feel my negative emotions: anger, jealousy, confusion, stress.
 I am present and don't understand why I am in love with a man who mistreats me.
 With a camera in hand, I feel the need to explore what love is and seek encounters with strangers to talk to.